hollenbebe08/B.Griffith-Module-1-Challenge/README.md

 ✅ Main goals will be achieved when the webpage meets accessibility standards.
 The criteria for having an accessible website are: </br>
-    1. When I view the source code - then I find semantic HTML elements </br>
+&ensp When I view the source code - then I find semantic HTML elements </br>
-    2. When I view the structure of the HTML elements - then I find that the elements follow a logical structure independent of styling and positioning </br>
+&ensp When I view the structure of the HTML elements - then I find that the elements follow a logical structure independent of styling and positioning </br>
-    3. When I view the image elements - then I find accessible alt attributes </br>
+&ensp When I view the image elements - then I find accessible alt attributes </br>
-    4. When I view the heading attributes - then they fall in sequential order </br>
+&ensp When I view the heading attributes - then they fall in sequential order </br>
-    5. When I view the title element - then I find concise, descriptive title </br>
+&ensp When I view the title element - then I find concise, descriptive title </br>

 ## List of changes made to fulfill project Criterias: